trozware/troznet/content/post/2022/swiftui-mac-2022.md

   .keyboardShortcut("f")
 }
 ```
-This new items appears in the Edit menu, after the standard items.
+This new item appears in the Edit menu, after the standard items.
 It has a shortcut of Command-F. The Command key is the default shortcut modifier, so if you only specify a letter, it automatically uses Command.
 All this menu item does is to broadcast a notification.

-The image is shown in a subview called `CatImageView` which includes the following properties:
+The image is shown in a subview called `CatImageView` which now includes the following properties:

 ```swift
 @Environment(\.controlActiveState) private var controlActiveState